Hera Group: Current operations

 Hera is also a major national operator in gas and electricity sectors.
-Managing networks spanning 20 thousand km, Hera Group distributes natural gas in the provinces of Bologna, Ravenna, Forlì-Cesena, Ferrara, Modena, Rimini, Florence, Padua, Trieste, Gorizia and Udine.
+Managing networks spanning 20 thousand km, Hera Group distributes natural gas in the provinces of Bologna, Ravenna, Forlì-Cesena, Ferrara, Modena, Rimini, Padua, Trieste, Gorizia and Udine.
 Through its subsidiary Marche Multiservizi, it also has a presence in the province of Pesaro-Urbino.

 In Bologna, Imola, Forlì, Cesena, Ferrara, Modena, Ravenna and Padua, the Group also offers district heating services, providing heat to buildings located far away from the point of production.
 With networks spanning 460 km, Hera serves around 82 thousand apartments.
 In 2013, its environmentally-friendly technology enabled it to achieve a primary energy saving of more than 34 thousand tonnes of oil equivalent (toe).